ApeironTsuka/wooting-sdk/README.md

 ## Informational:
 ```
 kb.getSerialNumber(): Reads the full serial number info into kb.sn as an object.
 The string version prints the same format as the Wootility displays.
 kb.getDeviceConfig(): Reads the device configuration (default profiles, tachyon mode, layout, etc).
 Saves as kb.deviceConfig.
 For fnKey and modeKey, they'll be in the format { analog: code, led: code }.
+This is automatically called as part of kb.init().
+kb.getFnKeys(): Reads the mappings for the Fn key, media keys, brightness keys, and toggleable Windows key.
+Saves them as kb.fnKeys in the same way as getDeviceConfig().
+This is automatically called as part of kb.init().
+kb.getActuationPoint(): Returns the analog level equivalent to the actuation point set in the current profile.
+Saves it as kb.actuationPoint as well.
+This is automatically called as part of kb.init().
 leds.getCurrentProfile(): Returns the index of the currently in-use profile.
 Ranges 0 to 3.
 leds.loadCurrentProfile(set = true): Reads the currently in-use profile and saves it as leds.profile.
 If set is true, it copies the profile color map into the internal buffers.
 leds.loadProfile(n = 0, set = true): Returns a specific profile.